Table of Contents

 Cloud Governance and Automation KPIs

 Governance is the process of defining best practices and generating alerts when infrastructure is out of compliance or has strayed from its original purpose.
-There are a number different techniques to establish cloud governance policies (in-band, guidelines, access controls, guardrails…) Most firms divide governance and automation into three categories when they initially start out: financial management governance, operational governance, and security and compliance governance.
+There are a number of different techniques to establish cloud governance policies (in-band, guidelines, access controls, guardrails…) Most firms divide governance and automation into three categories when they initially start out: financial management governance, operational governance, and security and compliance governance.
 Here are a few exemplary KPIs that deal with governance.

-• Percent of policies in compliant state
+• Percent of policies in a compliant state

-• Cost optimized over time
+• Cost-optimized over time

-• Cost optimized per policy over time
+• Cost-optimized per policy over time

 • Time saved as a result of policies